Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Physical Picture and Timescale Hierarchy

 \subsection{Repeating Partial Disruptions}

 We consider a scenario in which a WD of mass $M_{\rm WD}$ and radius $R_{\rm WD}$ is captured by a BH of mass $M_{\rm BH}$ and dimensionless spin parameter $a_{\rm spin}$, most likely as a result of dynamical scattering within its host stellar system.
 After capture, the WD settles onto an eccentric bound orbit and undergoes a sequence of partial tidal disruption events.
 During each pericenter passage, a fraction of the WD mass is stripped, remains gravitationally bound to the BH, and is ultimately accreted, while the stellar core survives and continues on a bound orbit.
 Such repeating partial tidal disruptions have been demonstrated in previous studies \citep[e.g.,][]{Zalamea2010, MacLeod2014, Chen2023, Chen2025}.
-The mass lost during a single pericenter passage can be estimated following \citet{Zalamea2010} as